 Models have standards that guide engineering teams in controlling manufacturing quality and maneuvering smoothly through the design process.
 These model standards include specific information to handle modeling notations, links within a model, modeling tool properties, location to place modeling information, and system dimensions.
 Standards are useful as they specify the agreed upon modeling constructs and annotation semantics that enable engineers to understand models developed by different personnel.
 These standards are industry-driven and are adopted at a national and international level to positively affect interoperability across various engineering software.
 Most importantly, standards used for representing and determining the fidelity of product manufacturing Information are paramount as this information is a core in a manufacturing process.
 For model-based engineering, open standards are more useful than industry standards because the underlying technology in open standards is open and democratically managed.
 For this reason, companies that use open standards in their models find it easy to “understand” their model.

 Model-based engineering (MBE) in manufacturing has an edge over conventional methods because of two major reasons: first, it is computer interpretable, and secondly, it is data associable.
-Data models are applied in engineering and manufacturing because they can be directly processed with engineering software.
+Data models are applied in digital engineering and manufacturing because they can be directly processed with engineering software.
 This is computer interpretability property of MBE.
 For model integrity, data associativity is necessary.
 This means that material specs, surface finish, tolerances, and other properties are associated with particular properties in a model.
 Arguably, adoption of model-based engineering is driving manufacturing towards its peak performance.